TotallyInformation/node-red-contrib-uibuilder/docs/dev/uibuilder-js.md

 * [UibWeb (`nodes/web.js`)](web-js.md) - A singleton class that manages the interactions with ExpressJS and so provides all of the web server capabilities.
 * [UibSockets (`socket.js`)](socket-js.md) - A singleton class that manages the interactions with Socket.IO and so provides all of the communications between Node-RED and front-end code.

+> [!NOTE]
-?> Note that a singleton class is one that can only be instantiated once.
+> A singleton class is one that can only be instantiated once.
 Thanks to the way that Node.js's `require` function works, whenever a singleton class is required, the same instance will always be used.

 ### Utility Functions